-Smoking Marijuana May Increase The Risk Of Contracting Complications From Coronavirus
+Smoking Marijuana May Increase The Risk Of Complications From Coronavirus

 “Now you have some airway inflammation and you get an infection on top of it.
 So, yes, your chance of getting more complications is there,” he said.

 There are other issues to consider as well.
-For example, Dr. Mitchell Glass, a pulmonologist and spokesperson for the American Lung Association, says that marijuana use may make it more complicated for a physician to diagnose a the symptoms of a person who’s in the hospital with respiratory issues.
+For example, Dr. Mitchell Glass, a pulmonologist and spokesperson for the American Lung Association, says that marijuana use may make it more complicated for a physician to diagnose the symptoms of a person who’s in the hospital with respiratory issues.

-“Do you really want to have a confounding variable if you need to see a doctor or a healthcare worker by saying, ‘Oh, and by the way, I’m not a regular user of cannabis, but I decided to use cannabis to calm myself down?'” he says.
+“Do you really want to have a confounding variable if you need to see a doctor or a healthcare worker by saying, ‘Oh, and by the way, I’m not a regular user of cannabis, but I decided to use cannabis to calm myself down,'” he says.

 Further, Dr. Glass says that health care workers don’t want to have to deal with patients whose mental states are altered.